QxaM/employee-and-work-order-management-1701376738/README.md

    operations.
 Frontend code documentation can be seen be navigating to .
    /frontend directory and running `npm run docs:serve` command.
 2. **Backend:** Backend is split into multiple microservices
+    * **Discovery Service:** Built using Eureka and responsible for registering microservices in the application.
     * **Authorization Service:** Responsible for all authorization related operations - registration, registration verification, login - see [API docs here](https://authorization-service-0h7q.onrender.com/swagger-ui.html).